newlivehung123123/digital_minds_hackathon/README.md

 patterns, an exhibit that carries a caption but is never introduced by name in the running text, any four-figure number outside the allow-list of figures the run actually produced, and any of Apart's template guidance left in place.
-It walks the document tree rather than `doc.paragraphs`, because the template puts the byline and the whole abstract three tables deep and the shallower route left the abstract unchecked.
+It walks the document tree instead of `doc.paragraphs`, because the template puts the byline and the whole abstract three tables deep and the shallower route left the abstract unchecked.